hazelcast/hazelcast-docker/README.md

 ### Using Custom Hazelcast Configuration File

 If you need to configure Hazelcast with your own `hazelcast.yaml` (or `hazelcast.xml`), you can mount the host folder which contains Hazelcast configuration and pass `hazelcast.config` JVM property.
-For example, assumming you placed Hazelcast configuration as `/home/ubuntu/hazelcast/hazelcast.yaml`, you can execute the following command.
+For example, assuming you placed Hazelcast configuration as `/home/ubuntu/hazelcast/hazelcast.yaml`, you can execute the following command.

 ```
 $ docker run -e JAVA_OPTS="-Dhazelcast.config=/opt/hazelcast/config_ext/hazelcast.yaml" -v /home/ubuntu/hazelcast:/opt/hazelcast/config_ext hazelcast/hazelcast
 ```

-Alternatively you can [extend Hazelcast base image](#extending-hazelcast-base-image) adding your Hazelcast configuration file.
+Alternatively, you can [extend Hazelcast base image](#extending-hazelcast-base-image) adding your Hazelcast configuration file.

 ### Extending CLASSPATH with new jars or files